 You will also gain the ability to construct and convey meaning in written standard English.
 You will be tested through a combination of controlled assessments and external exams.

 The times for these classes vary, with classes in the day and evening, so please contact us and we will try to find a day and time suitable for you to study.

-If you do not have a minimum grade of 4 (C) in English at GCSE, then you can study this course for free, if you have already obtained a grade 4 (C) or higher the fees are £450 for UK students and £774 for international students.
+Please note: If you do not have a minimum Grade 4 (C) in English at GCSE level, then you can study this course for free!
+If you have already obtained a Grade 4 (C) or higher, fees may apply depending on your circumstances.

 What you'll learn

 To listen with understanding

 You will have the opportunity to talk and listen in a variety of contexts read a wide variety of literature non-fiction and media texts.